 <<< His righteousness was incomplete. >>>

 How many times do people recognize some aspect of their lives that needs correction and begin to be obedient but can’t move forward from all that brings shame in their lives?
-Sometimes it’s fear that keeps us from committing completely, at other times it may be a fear of rejection by others.
+Sometimes it’s fear that keeps them from committing completely, at other times it may be a fear of rejection by others.
 Sometimes the fear of a tarnished reputation holds people back from being completely obedient or just a fear of losing what they have.

 Luke 11:34-35 “The lamp of the body is the eye.
 Therefore, when your eye is good, your whole body also is full of light.
 But when your eye is bad, your body also is full of darkness.
 Therefore take heed that the light which is in you is not darkness.”